 By Kenzi Knapp

-Would your little girl on the prairie rather be listening to music than milking the cows?
+Would your little girl on the prairie rather be listening to music or watching movies than milking the cows?
 Is it possible for a farmer boy to dislike farming?
-While most children enjoy the homesteading experience, some do not.
+While most children enjoy the homestead lifestyle, some do not.
 Like adults, children’s perspectives can range from those who begin the journey with fervor but have lost their first love to those who never had much interest in the first place and the little they once had has dwindled.

 The key to any problem is to first identify it.
 Why doesn’t your child like homesteading?
 When seeking answers, it is helpful to realize there are various roots that may be feeding the problem: heart, personality, and experience.

 When our hearts aren’t right it shows up in our attitudes.
 Symptoms of this type of “heart disease” may include slothfulness, pride, a rebellious spirit, or just plain bad attitude.
-A telltale sign is if you get resistance in many areas, not just homesteading.
+A telltale sign is if you get resistance in many areas, not just in areas specific to the homestead lifestyle.
 Whining about schoolwork and cleaning their bedroom—along with feeding the chickens or milking the goats—is simply a heart problem.
 In this case, employ the forms of discipline you use to correct your children’s attitudes and pray for wisdom in leading your child back to a cheerful heart.
 Shepherding a Child’s Heart is a great resource for this.

 When leading a child whose personality conflicts with homesteading, a balanced approach is best.
 Yes, they do need to learn that some work has to be done whether they have a passion for it or not—we all need such character training.
 But also remember the Lord created each child as an individual; you may be fighting a losing battle if you insist they enjoy the homestead as much as you do.